 WFS’ ESG strategy is being steered by a dedicated committee of senior managers whose responsibilities incorporate people, health, safety, security, operations, procurement, legal, commercial and communications functions.
 WFS’ goals will be developed along four key pillars; global air cargo logistics leader, preferred employer, decarbonisation ally, community partner.
 These will be supported by regional sustainability ambassadors operating on the ground at a local level.

-‘Our Sustainability Flight Path’ contains key actions, targets and milestones to be achieved by the business from now to 2030, including achieving 75% electric Ground Support Equipment, full adoption of biodegradable plastics, and signing the UN Global Compact.
+‘Our Stainability Flight Path’ contains key actions, targets and milestones to be achieved by the business from now to 2030, including achieving 75% electric Ground Support Equipment, full adoption of biodegradable plastics, and signing the UN Global Compact.

 David Clark, Global Head of HSSE at WFS stated: “Sustainability journeys can have no end date because we are learning all the time, new solutions come to the market, and the environment around us is ever-changing.
 We are not at the start of our journey because we have been implementing ESG initiatives into our operations for many years, but now we have a more integrated programme to take us forward, with the clear ambition to maintain our position as a global air cargo logistics leader and a premier provider of ground handling services at airports across the globe.
 Our new strategy reflects our responsibility to our stakeholders to steer our business towards more sustainable operations.”